hendrixjoseph/hendrixjoseph.github.io/_tools/ohio-sample-ballot-links-by-county.md

 ---
 title: Ohio Sample Ballot Links by County
 share: true
+excerpt: A list of Ohio sample ballot links by county.
 ---

 Note: Some Ohio counties don't use the OhioBOE.com site - you'll see a page that says "This county does not subscribe to the Enhanced Website Features!"
 I'll try to ~~strikethrough~~ any counties I discover that do this, but keep the link in case on day those Ohio counties do decide to list their sample ballots.